Administration

 Excellence in teaching and learning

-This semester, Penn State will begin an academic program and portfolio review (APPR) of all academic programs, including undergraduate and graduate majors and minors, offered at all of our campuses.
+This semester, Penn State will begin an Academic Portfolio and Program Review (APPR) of all academic programs, including undergraduate and graduate majors and minors, offered at all of our campuses.
 This process will not include professional programs such as law and medical programs.
 By reviewing a variety of enrollment, performance, employer/community needs, competitors in the marketplace and other academic data, this effort is intended to understand how the University’s program offerings align with students’ desires and needs, as well as local, state and national employment trends.
 The project’s executive sponsors are Schwartz, DelliCarpini, and Michele Stine, chair of the University Faculty Senate and teaching professor in the College of Health and Human Development.
 The University will engage a consultant — and is currently in the RFP process — to complete this initial evaluation by summer 2024 before working through any potential changes in the 2025-26 academic year.

 Schwartz: We are consistently looking at the academic programs we deliver and how we can be more efficient and impactful in delivering the programs that our students want and need — ultimately to prepare them for successful careers after graduation.
 This process will help us determine whether we are making appropriate investments in high-demand programs and fields, and where resources may need to shift, based on need, demand and viability.
 The review also will include assessing opportunities to leverage a reimagined approach to integrate online options for residential students in ways that truly expand access.
 At the end of the APPR process, we want to ensure that Penn State offers the right mix of residential, online and blended programs to best meet our mission, addressing the demands of our students and the needs of our society, to the greatest extent possible — this includes having the right programs, accessible where the demand exists.

-While our academic program and portfolio review is just beginning, we’ve already started discussing this with our key leadership — deans and chancellors — and intend to go about this process with significant involvement from our colleges and campuses, as well as Faculty Senate, in every step of the process.
+While our academic portfolio and program review is just beginning, we’ve already started discussing this with our key leadership — deans and chancellors — and intend to go about this process with significant involvement from our colleges and campuses, as well as Faculty Senate, in every step of the process.
 It’s important to keep in mind that implementation will look different across each of our campuses, colleges and departments.
 Finding the right strategy for each campus will be a unique exercise and we won’t apply a one-size-fits-all approach.
 Over the summer, we’ll work with leaders on these plans, including Faculty Senate, to implement changes over the 2025-26 academic year.

 Q: How are we adapting to the evolution of student preferences?